nucypher/nucypher-porter/README.rst

 applications.

-Its goal is to simplify and abstract the complexities surrounding the TACo protocol to negate the need for applications to interact with it via a Python client.
+Its goal is to simplify and abstract the complexities surrounding the TACo protocol to negate the need for applications to interact with the protocol directly.
 Porter introduces the TACo protocol to cross-platform functionality, including web and mobile applications.

 .. image:: ./porter_diagram.png
     :target: ./porter_diagram.png

-Any publicly available Porter can be used to interface with the Threshold Network, or some application developers opt to run their own.
+You can utilize any publicly available Porter to interface with the Threshold Network.
+Alternatively, some application developers may choose to operate their own.

 Running a Porter Instance
 -------------------------